rickwassing/cicada-develop/docs/overview-interface.rst

 Sleep Window Types
 ------------------

 Sleep windows can be defined in various ways.
 For example, the user may manually create sleep window events, import a sleep diary, or use the GGIR sleep detection algorithm to define sleep windows.
-While all of these events have the label ``sleepWindow``, their types differ (respectively ``manual``, ``sleepDiary`` and ``GGIR``.
-The Sleep Window Type panel is used to select which sleep windows the user wants to use to calculate statistics for.
-After selecting the appropriate sleep window type from the dropdown menu, click ``Apply`` for this setting to take effect.
+While all of these events have the label ``sleepWindow``, their types differ (respectively ``manual``, ``sleepDiary`` and ``GGIR``).
+The Sleep Window Type panel can be used to select which type of sleep windows are used to calculate statistics for.

+1. Select the appropriate sleep window type from the dropdown menu,
+2. then click ``Apply`` for this setting to take effect.

 Edit sleep windows created by algorithms or imported from a file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sleep window events that are created by algorithms or imported from a file cannot directly be editted manually.
 The reason for this is to maintain the original data integrity and to ensure repeatability of analysis pipelines.
 To edit a sleep window event created by an algorithm or imported from file,

 1. first select the appropriate sleep window type from the dropdown menu,
 2. then click the ``edit`` button.

-Now, all sleep window events of this type are copied and are reassigned to ``manual`` sleep window events.
+Cicada will now copy all sleep window events of this type reassign their type to ``manual`` sleep window events.
 These events can now be editted as described :ref:`before <overview-interface-edit-events>`.

 Delete Multiple Events
 ----------------------

 Single events can be deted as described :ref:`before <overview-interface-edit-events>`, but it may be more convenient to delete all events with the same label at once.
-To do so
+To do so,

 1. first select the appropriate event label from the dropdown menu,
 2. then click the ``delete`` button,
 3. in the confirmation dialogue, press ``Yes, delete`` to confirm, or ``No, cancel`` to abort.